 The best business intelligence software won’t just serve your business now.
 As you gather reports to improve your business finances and standing, your operations will likely grow.
 The right business intelligence software keeps up with these developments, saving you money and headaches down the road.
 It also helps ensure that you have continued access to the tools that helped develop your recent patterns of success.

 Flexibility also ties into the first point, accessibility.
-Some business intelligence tools are tailored for a very specific purpose.
+Some business intelligence platforms are tailored for a very specific purpose.
 These naturally have value for their target audience, but their design limits their potential for business-wide use.
 BI products with the ability to support various business functions and departments return more results for a greater range of applications because of their flexibility.
 Task-specific tools limit their users and uses.

 BI software tools are all about answers.
 How is a specific product performing?
 Are there production gaps in the existing system?
 Does the customer traffic at a given location justify an expansion?
 These are all fairly basic questions, but they’re built on much smaller, more detail-oriented concerns.
 In order to address major concerns, you should use your business intelligence tools to ask a whole lot of little questions.